Towards understanding CG and GMRES through examples: Concluding Remarks

 \section{Concluding Remarks}

-As an algorithmic idea, Krylov subspace methods are in their seventies, although their mathematical roots are closely related to much older objects like continued fractions, moments, and quadrature.
-It might seem that, from the mathematical point of view, and perhaps apart from some more or less theoretical academic issues, they can be ready for retirement.
-This paper argues just the opposite.
+As an algorithmic idea, Krylov subspace methods are in their seventies, and their mathematical roots are closely related to much older objects like continued fractions, moments, and quadrature.
+It might seem that these methods are fully understood, but many questions about their behavior still remain open.
+Focusing on the CG and the GMRES methods, we have presented an approach towards understanding Krylov subspace methods through a sequence of easily reproducible examples.
+In some cases this has led to clarification of common misunderstandings about the methods or to the formulation of open problems.

-We argue that Krylov subspace methods are remarkable mathematical objects for important further investigations.
-We believe that practical applications could stimulate such studies motivated by further understanding as well as revealing the full computational potential of Krylov subspace methods.
-This paper mentions several open questions that go beyond the mainstream use of Krylov subspace methods.
-We are aware that some of them are very difficult, and this paper provides some ideas and refers to case studies showing how they can possibly be approached.
-Even partial answers can eventually lead to very practical discoveries.
-The difficulty of the questions should therefore be understood as a challenge rather than a hindrance to their investigation.

-Keeping the mathematical and the computational side of Krylov subspace methods together in the journey forward will bring great benefits.